Suffolk County Community College is a two-year unit of the State University of New York (SUNY).

 When founded in 1948, SUNY consolidated 29 state-operated, but unaffiliated, institutions.
 Since then, SUNY has grown to a point where its impact is felt educationally, culturally and economically throughout the state.

-SUNY offers more than 7,500 degree and certificate programs at its 64 campuses, which include 30 community colleges.
-Certificate and degree opportunities range from one-year certificates of completion and two-year associate degree programs to doctoral studies.
+SUNY offers more than 7,000 degree and certificate programs at its 64 campuses, which include 30 community colleges.
+Opportunities range from microcredentials and two-year associate degree programs to doctoral studies.

 The 30 two-year community colleges operating under the SUNY program play a unique role in the expansion of educational opportunity by: